AdrianSuliga/Simple_Games/Guess_a_number/README.md

 Things to improve:
 ---
 My application is not responsive.
 Today, I am starting working on improving it.
+In order to fix it, I had to remake everything so description which you have read in "Description" section will soon be outdated (I will fix it too, do not worry).